 Through ideabook.com, I share ideas about and resources related to print and web design, marketing, advertising, illustration, typography, copywriting, technology, and more.
 I search out, review, and point to design tools—books, tutorials, software, websites, and such—and I produce and sell a few products of my own: step-by-step guides, process outlines, and templates.

-My twice-monthly Ideabook Briefing is an email snapshot of my most recent finds.
+My occasional Ideabook Briefing is an email snapshot of my most recent finds.

-In the end, my hope is that what we do here contributes, in some small way, to the clarity and quality of your work.
+In the end, my hope is that what I do here contributes, in some small way, to the clarity and quality of your work.

-BTW: If you’ve been here before, you’re seeing some changes.
-After 15-plus years and 1653 posts, I’m transitioning to some new, better ways of doing things.
+BTW: If you haven’t been here in recent years, you’re seeing some changes.
+After 15-plus years and 1653 posts, I have transitioned to some new, better ways of doing things.
 Many of the existing articles from my Pageplane.com blog and links from my Jumpola.com resource page are being updated and are finding their way here as time allows.
 I hope you’ll come along for the ride.

-Have thoughts about the new design?
+Have thoughts about the design?
 Contact me here.